NeilBetham/diskjockey/README.md

 Contributing
 ==========
 If you feel that you'd like to contribute to the project feel free to fork, make your changes, and submit a PR!
 We're trying to maintian some semblance of TDD so if you do add features make sure they have some testing.
+Oh, and here's the [todo list](https://github.com/WMTU/diskjockey/blob/master/TODO.md)

 Thanks for stopping by!